prasanna-765/DS_JAVA_MODULE-07/Ex6-Right-Rotation-LinkedList.md

 ```
 /*
 Program to  Right Rotation LinkedList
-Developed by: Abinaya A
+Developed by: PRASANNA A
-RegisterNumber: 212223040003
+RegisterNumber: 212223040078
 */
 import java.util.Scanner;